utdata/rwdir/docs/03-import.md

     + Click on the blue play button next to ratings and it will expand to show you a summary of the columns.
     + Click on the name and it will open a "View" of the data in another window, so you can look at it in spreadsheet form.
 You can even sort and filter it.
 - Once you've looked at the data, close the data view with the little `x` next to the tab name.

-Since `hot100` is a tibble object, we'll just call it a tibble henceforth.

 ### Print a peek to the screen